 Ivan Argunov (Иван Петрович Аргунов) (1727-1822)

-Ivan Argunov authentication from $175.
-Ivan Argunov appraisal from $25.
+We Perform Ivan Argunov art authentication.
+Ivan Argunov appraisal.
 Ivan Argunov certificates of authenticity (COA).
-Ivan Argunov analysis, research, scientific tests, full authentications.
+Ivan Argunov analysis, research, scientific tests, full art authentications.
 We will help you sell your Ivan Argunov or we will sell it for you.

 Ivan Argunov was a Russian painter, who was one of the founders of the Russian school of portrait painting.
 He was a serf belonging to Count Sheremetev and had grown in the family of his uncle, Semyon Mikhaylovich Argunov, who was a steward of princess Cherkassky and later a major-domo for Count Sheremetev.
 For many years Semyon managed Sheremetev’s house on Millionnaya Street in Saint Petersburg and that was the house where Ivan grew up.